 Rifle Steel Shafts

-The shaft design and construction uses different technologies to provide greater performance and consistency.
-Frequency Matching of each shaft perfectly matches the flex throughout a set of clubs using electronic calibration.
-Flexes in Rifle shafts can also be more exactly tailored for the average golfer as they use decimals to measure stiffness (eg 5.0, 5.5, 6.0, etc).
-Furthermore, the step less design technology eliminates the energy robbing steps’ found on most other steel shafts.
+Rifle shafts are one of the most consistently performing shafts on the market from one club to the next within a set of irons or woods.
+Shaft design and construction use different technologies to provide greater performance.
+Also, the Frequency Matching of each shaft perfectly matches the flex throughout a set of clubs using electronic calibration.
+Flexes in Rifle shafts can also be more specifically tailored for the average golfer as they use decimals to measure stiffness (e.g. 5.0, 5.5, 6.0, etc.).
+Furthermore, the step-less design technology eliminates the energy-robbing steps found on most other steel shafts.
 Rifle manufacturers claim this provides greater accuracy.
 Additionally, some Rifle shafts offer ‘flighted’ versions that can produce variable ball trajectories for different clubs within a single set.

 Graphite Golf Club Shafts